mattcieslak/MEAP/doc/source/tutorial.rst

 ..
 Note:: For more information on the Pan-Tompkins method and parameter options,
 	see the :ref:`beat-detector` section of this documentation.

+You can also mark individual R-peaks as needed by right clicking where you wish to an R-point.

 Step 6: Marking Custom Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~